-- Life is in how well you listen to your kids talk about their school and friends and interests (or in how you ignore them or complain as you drive them from one activity to the next).
+- Life is about how well you listen to your kids talk about their school and friends and interests (or in how you ignore them or complain as you drive them from one activity to the next).

-- Life is in how you talk about plans and hopes with your spouse while cooking dinner together (or in how you yell at each other or stay glued to your phones while eating yet another take-out meal).
+- Life is about how you talk about plans and hopes with your spouse while cooking dinner together (or in how you yell at each other or stay glued to your phones while eating yet another take-out meal).

 No perfectly decorated home or expensive gift or Disney cruise changes a cruddy everyday life.
-As Gretchen Rubin, author of Outer Order, Inner Calm *, reminds us, "What you do every day matters more than what you do once in a while."
+As Gretchen Rubin, author of Outer Order, Inner Calm, reminds us, "What you do every day matters more than what you do once in a while."